 - finding external/third party material online

-In addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Hons) in Social Work Scotland (the SSSC) has guidance
+In addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Honours) in Social Work Scotland (the SSSC) has guidance

 on health and disability relating to fitness for professional practice.